 Due to political and corporate interests, censorship, misleading channels of information and suppression that prevail in the world, it takes great effort to find and broadcast accurate information.
 In the midst of this chaos, YATA Denmark’s Researchers are dedicated to informing all audiences, from political experts to global citizens, on current international affairs.
 This dedication stems from YATA’s values of promoting international order, security and peace; we believe that as a global citizen, it is your right to know.

-YATA Denmark Research Project was founded in 2017 by Demyan Plakhov.
-The Research Project is the first of its kind in YATA International history and publishes politically journalistic articles dedicated to providing key insight on all aspects of international security.
-The Research Project gained global outreach within months as more than 60 nations viewed the project’s content; from New Zealand to Canada, from Argentina to Laos, from South Africa to Norway.
+YATA Denmark Research Project was founded in early 2017 by Demyan Plakhov and further developed by Jon Reinhardt-Larsen from June 2017 to June 2018.
+The Research Project is the first of its kind in YATA International history and publishes well-researched journalistic style articles dedicated to providing key insight on all aspects of international security.
+The Research Project gained global outreach within months as people from more than 60 nations viewed the project’s content; from New Zealand to Canada, from Argentina to Laos, from South Africa to Norway.

 Visit our Blog and get informed by our researches.